CodeMazeBlog/blazor-series/README.md

-# blazor-series - Sorting in Blazor WebAssembly Forms and Form Validation
+# blazor-series - Blazor WebAssembly Forms and Form Validation
 ## https://code-maze.com/blazor-webassembly-forms-form-validation
 This repository contains the source code for the "Blazor WebAssembly Series" on Code Maze blog